Invicara/digitaltwin-factory/pageComponents/modelImport/README.md

 * If you do not have a dev_twinit field in your package.json then your project was created using a version prior to 3.0.7.
 * If you have a dev_twinit field, check the version number in the createdBy field.
 It will contain a version like: create-twinit-app@3.0.7.

+You must also have created your model import script and orchestrator.
+For instructions on how to do so, see the __Importing and Managing Models__ chapter in the __Twinit Self-Led Developer Training Intermediate course__.

 ## Adding SimpleModelImportView to Your Application

 To add the pageComponent to your application: